kirmorozov/mage-postgres-compatibility/README.md

 ### Current state of implementation

-Current state is a `proof of concept` and add to cart works!!!.\
+Current state is a `proof of concept` and checkout with simple products works.\
 At this moment `bin/magento` works with some commands, \
 like `store:list`,`store:website:list`,`config:show`.\
 Login into admin works, homepage works, CMS Editing works.\